-Relaxing in a Digital World:
+Relaxing in a Digital World

 I am passionate about learning new things (one of the reasons I like this job so much), so I use Duolingo — a language app that is very similar to Rosetta Stone, but free.
 I enjoy how interactive the app allows me to learn new languages in a stress-free, fun environment.

 I also play a game called Monument Valley on my phone and I’m absolutely addicted to it.
 It is a puzzle game that challenges the mind to think of creative solutions and manipulate illusions in order to advance in levels.
-I enjoy stretching the mind and coming up with jaw dropping solutions and this game allows me to practice that skill off the clock.
+I enjoy stretching the mind and coming up with jaw-dropping solutions and this game allows me to practice that skill off the clock.

 Marcin – Account Manager

-I use Hacker News (https://news.ycombinator.com/) and check it frequently because it is probably the single most up-to-date go-to source for tech related (not gadgets) info and commentary.
+I use Hacker News (https://news.ycombinator.com/) and check it frequently because it is probably the single most up-to-date go-to source for tech-related (not gadgets) info and commentary.
 There are several technology companies that have members actively participating in and providing input.

-Madeline – Copywriter
+Andy – Copywriter

-Being a copywriter, I love words, but the last thing I want to do when I leave work is stare at a screen.
+Being a copywriter, I love words, but the last thing I want to do when I leave work is staring at a screen.
 Therefore, I listen to different podcasts when I’m out and about.
 My interests are pretty diverse, so it’s nice to have a place I can tune into whatever topic I’m feeling that day.
-I listen to a “tongue in cheek” news podcast, a fitness podcast, a history podcast and a cooking podcast, mostly.
+I listen to a “tongue in cheek” news podcast, a fitness podcast, a history podcast, and a cooking podcast, mostly.
 I love learning new things and hearing different voices and points of view.
 Not to mention, podcasts allow me the ability to multitask.
 I can clean my kitchen and learn about Mary Todd Lincoln at the same time.
 What’s better than that?

 Jon – Account Manager